bokchan/pixi-cookiecutter-bioinformatics/README.md

 [![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/bokchan/pixi-cookiecutter-bioinformations/test.yml?branch=master&logo=github-actions)](https://github.com/bokchan/pixi-cookiecutter-bioinformations/actions/)
 [![Codecov](https://img.shields.io/codecov/c/github/jevandezande/pixi-cookiecutter)](https://app.codecov.io/github/jevandezande/pixi-cookiecutter)

+_A logical, reasonably standardized, but flexible project structure for doing and sharing bioinformatics work._

+This cookiecutter template was developed by the [Max Planck Institute of Immunobiology and Epigenetics Bioinformatics Core Facility](https://www.ie-freiburg.mpg.de/bioinformatics) with the aim of establishing a standardized project directory structure within the institute.
+It is a fork of [cookiecutter-fair-data-science](https://github.com/FAIR4HEP/cookiecutter-fair-data-science), with a healthy dose of [Snakemake workflow best practices](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#distribution-and-reproducibility) mixed in.
+There is less focus on building a python package that can train and run machine learning models, but rather on building bioinformatics workflows that can run on the MPI-IE cluster according to [FAIR principles](https://www.go-fair.org/fair-principles/).

 [Cookiecutter](https://github.com/audreyr/cookiecutter) for setting up [pixi](https://pixi.sh/) projects with all the necessary features for modern python development.

 ## Features